huggingface/transformers-bloom-inference/inference_server/README.md

 #### BLOOM server deployment

 [make <model_name>](../Makefile) can be used to launch a generation server.
 Please note that the serving method is synchronous and users have to wait in queue until the preceding requests have been processed.
+An example to fire server requests is given [here](../server_request.py).

 #### Benchmark system for BLOOM inference